lab11/lab11-ec2-deployer/README.md

-This example Terraform project creates a specified number of AWS EC2 instances with SSH enabled and provides you with their public IP addresses.
+A Python3 tool for creating, configuring, and destroying EC2 instances using Terraform and Ansible.

 # How to use this project

-* Fork or create a new branch for your project
+* Create a new branch for your project

 Once you have your own version to modify, these are the steps for running the project:

 * Authenticate to AWS on the command line
-* Configure the Terraform backend
-* Configure the Terraform project
+* Configure the Terraform project to reflect your specific needs
-* Run Terraform to create the instances
+* Run `ec2_instances.py create` to create the instance(s)

-See the note at the end for how to clean up your project when you're done with it.
+When you're completely done with your project and want to delete the instance(s) and supporting AWS infrastructure, run `ec2_instances.py destroy` to tear it down.
+You can easily recreate it with another `python ec2_instances.py create` command.

+# 0. Installation Requirements

+You will need to install:
+- Python 3.7+.
+- Terraform
+- Ansible

+If you forget any prerequisites, the `ec2_instances.py` script will let you know.

 # 1. Authenticate to AWS

 Terraform needs AWS credentials in order to create AWS resources.
-This means you will need to 1) make sure you have an AWS user on the IAM service, 2) obtain your credentials, and 3) make the credentials available to Terraform.
+This means you will need to 1) make sure you have an AWS user on the IAM service, 2) obtain your credentials, and 3) make the credentials available to Terraform and Ansible via environment variables.

 ## Find/create your AWS IAM user